-Technology Shocks To see the mechanism, it is useful to go through the five model variants reference points.
-Starting from the NC case, the black point, where both price and hiring frictions are shut down, the model delivers the standard results, whereby a technology shock increases hiring and employment, investment, real wages and output (see the black points in Figure 1).
-Adding hiring frictions to this frictionless benchmark, i.e., moving from the black to the blue points, results in relatively small changes, which reflect the moderate size of hiring frictions.
+5.2.1 Technology shocks To see the mechanism, it is useful to go through the five model variants reference points.
+Starting from the NC case, where both price and hiring frictions are shut down, the model delivers the standard results, whereby a technology shock increases hiring and employment, investment, real wages, and output (see Figure 1).
+Adding hiring frictions to this frictionless benchmark, results in relatively small changes, which reflect the moderate size of hiring frictions.
 The responses appear somewhat smoothed by the presence of hiring frictions, recovering the conclusions of DMP-based analyses that hiring frictions operate as an adjustment cost, thereby exacerbating the difficulties of the standard NC model to account for the cyclical behavior of the labor market.